jakobnissen/julia_bio_phdcourse/exercises/fastx/exercise.md

 * Q 3.3.6: What is the genome size?

-Use a search engine to look up the genome size of the bactierum.
-Verify this estimate is within 1% of the reported genome size of the bacterium.
+Use a search engine to look up the genome size of the bactierum (it's Mycobacterium abscessus subsp. bolletii BDT) Verify this estimate is within a few percent of the reported genome size of the bacterium.